rsm-srbhattacharya/Work-portfolio/README.md

 # Dashboard Documentation - Supply Chain using Tableau:
 Provides an in-depth explanation of the construction and application of three sophisticated dashboards designed to optimize order lifecycle and demand forecasting for a business.
 It outlines the data sources, preparation steps, and the interactive visualizations used to analyze customer behavior, sales trends, and forecast demand.
 The document details the integration of various datasets, including customer information, product details, and geographical data, to enable precise decision-making and strategic planning in supply chain management.

+# Google Review Analyze Text:
+This extensive research project explores the use of various predictive modeling techniques to predict star ratings from the Google Local Dataset as part of a Recommender Systems course.
+The team employs regression techniques, latent factor models, classification, text-based classifiers, and sentiment analysis to determine the most effective approach.
+The study includes detailed exploratory data analysis, sentiment analysis of review texts, and the application of several predictive models, culminating in recommendations for similar analyses.
+The project emphasizes the predictive power of sentiment scores in star rating predictions, enhanced by additional data features and model complexities to refine accuracy and performance.